Divi Tips #148

 DonDivi settings

-Let's move on to serious things and discover the 8 modules that the DonDivi Builder has to offer...
+Let's move on to serious things and discover the 8 modules the DonDivi Builder has to offer...

 Rocking Content Module (DonDivi Content Toggle)

 The DonDivi Toggle module is a fairly classic rocking content module.
-You can enter the n°1 content and n°2 content from the tab « Content ».
+You will be able to enter content number 1 and content number 2 from the "Content" tab.
 As you can see, the options fit perfectly within the Divi Builder.

 DonDivi content toggle